How Does A Furnace Work?

 Variable speed furnace

 The furnace doesn’t change its speed to keep the temperature steady, but rather it changes how fast air flows through ducts and vents.
 The blower’s motor/fan determines what kind of heat is needed in an environment so you can save money on your energy costs by adjusting this setting!

 The furnace is the heart of any home’s heating and cooling system.
 It works by burning natural gas, which you can control through an external thermostat to regulate the temperature in your house as needed!

 A fully functional gas-fired unit will last between 15-20 years with proper care (such as changing filters regularly).

 With an electric furnace, you no longer have to worry about running out of gas or worrying how much it will cost for your home’s heating needs.
 Instead, the unit works by using electricity that is plugged into a wall outlet.
 And then distribute through blowers inside this machine while producing heat where needed most: right at our feet!
 These furnaces come with life expectancies ranging anywhere between 20-30 years depending on usage patterns so they’re always ready when we need them most too.

 Oil Burning Furnace

-Why should you care about your furnace’s lifespan?
-The average life span of an operational system is 8-10 years, but with proper maintenance it can be 15+.
+Why should you care about your furnace’s lifespan & furnace repair service?
+The average life span of an operational system is 8-10 years, but with proper maintenance, it can be 15+.
 Do not take this lightly!

-The reason you see such low averages is because of the preventable factors.
+The reason you see such low averages is because of preventable factors.

 - We all know the importance of changing your filter.
 If you miss by one month, it won’t kill anything.
 But over time this can cause problems for our heating systems and ultimately lead to breakdowns!